 Some Member States already highlighted in previous reports and RSPG discussions that the spectrum needs for specific bands may differ from one Member State to another (see "Addressing situations resulting in underutilisation of spectrum" identified in the previous RSPG WP).
 This context reveals the need to assess the suitability of the identified bands for different geographical characteristics and market situations (e.g. wide availability of fixed infrastructures), and different usage scenarios so that spectrum is well utilized and future speed and capacity requirements can be met.
 For example, in one harmonized band (3.4-3.8 GHz), the band is shared between ECS and other systems and is designated on a non-exclusive basis.
 In this context, ensuring regulatory certainty regarding co-existence remains essential, as highlighted in the RSPG report on interference management.
+As regards spectrum needs related to uses other than ECS, RSPG published a report on "sectoral needs" 4.

 Moreover Article 4.8 of the RSPP requires Member States to facilitate the identification and sharing of best practices on authorisation conditions and procedures to increase consistency across the Union.
 This could cover inter alia existing practices on renewal and new spectrum and other licence conditions, authorization procedures and rules (e.g. auction approaches), incentives to move to efficient technologies (e.g. small cells, LTE TDD, mesh networks, new transmission technology), incentives for freeing up bands, transfer and leasing of spectrum usage rights, reclaiming and alternative use of underutilized spectrum (e.g. 2 GHz TDD spectrum).
 In particular regarding auctions in the EU there is a large amount of tacit experience and know-how to share among Member States.
 Other successful assignment procedures have been carried out in Europe that should also be considered.
 The potential should be harvested under an RSPG umbrella thus improving the quality of national practices.
+Currently, the Commission proposal for a regulation on the Telecom Single Single Market is under negotiation at Council and European Parliament during the next months.

-BEREC published views on Commission proposals for TSM regulation (17/10/13).
+On 17 October 2013, BEREC published views on the Commission proposals for TSM regulation.
 One section covers spectrum issues.